openminted/alvisae/README.md

 ```

 ### install the war on glassfish
+We suppose that glassfish and postgresql are already installed

 ### set-up database parameters
 The content of property file look like this.
 Save the file with name of the following format <user>.<hostname>.props